Meet Natalie Rogers

 Natalie and her family temporarily relocated to Texas and she soon found work using her degree.
 She became a case manager for Meals on Wheels and a service coordinator for the Mental Health and Mental Retardation Authority of Harris County.
 After three years, her family returned to California and settled in Santa Rosa.
 Natalie worked at Buckelew Housing in Marin and R House, a group home in Santa Rosa.

-When her first marriage ended, Natalie put her head down, worked three jobs and eventually purchased her own home in Santa Rosa, where she lives today.
+When her first marriage ended, Natalie put her head down, worked three jobs and eventually purchased her own home in Santa Rosa as a single mother.
 She also went back to school at Argosy University and earned her Master’s in Marriage and Family Therapy in 2012.

 Natalie now runs her own private practice as a licensed marriage and family therapist, and works part time as a therapist for the County of Sonoma.
 She is also involved in her children’s school and her professional union, ESC Local 20, representing them during contract bargaining sessions.

 In her spare time, Natalie enjoys spending time with her family.
 She married Aundray, an Army veteran, in 2017.
-Between them, they share eight children, five of whom are of school age, participate in Girl Scouts and play high school football.
+Between them, they share eight children, three of whom are in local schools, with her son Kai headed to the University of San Diego on a football scholarship.